Gali Atari: 2000s

 In 2003 Atari released her album Chabeck Oti Léat (Hug Me Slowly).
 The song “Ma Shéat Ohevet" (What It Is that You Love) became successful and was adopted by many Israeli teenage girls as the celebration song for their Bat Mitzva celebrations.

-In 2008, after her sister Shosh Atari’s death, she released her album Bein Haésh Levein Hamayim (Between Fire and Water), which was dedicated to her sister.
+In 2008, after her sister Shosh Atari's death, she released her album Bein Haésh Levein Hamayim (Between Fire and Water), which was dedicated to her sister.

 In 2011, Atari released a few singles on the radio from an album in the works with the musician Amir Benayun.
 The album has yet to be released.
 In an interview on 2/17/2014 Atari said “The album is not happening right now, but I wouldn’t hurry to call the project canceled.
 I believe in this project but I need to find the correct time for this project.”

 In 2012, she was approached to do a PR film for Hadassim youth village where she grew up; she refused.

 In February 2014, a new album was announced and a new single Ahava Lemaerchakim Arukim (Long-distance Love) was released.

-In 2019 when approached to revive the song that won her the Eurovision song contest at the 1979 competition, she refused to sing with her former team mates, Milk and Honey members Reuven Gvirtz, Shmulik Bilu and Yehuda Tamir.
+In 2019 when approached to revive the song that won her the Eurovision song contest at the 1979 competition, she refused to sing with her former teammates, Milk and Honey members Reuven Gvirtz, Shmulik Bilu and Yehuda Tamir.

 Instead, she sang the song as a solo artist, and almost immediately after joined by fellow past contestants Conchita Wurst, Måns Zelmerlow, Verka Serduchka, and Eleni Foureira.